kuzudb/kuzu-docs/src/content/docs/extensions/httpfs.md

 ---

 The `httpfs` extension extends the Kùzu file system by allowing reading from/writing to files hosted on remote file systems.
-Over plain HTTP(S) the extension only supports reading files.
+Over plain HTTP(S), the extension only supports reading files.
 When using object storage via the S3 API, the extension supports reading, writing and globbing files.

 # Usage